-BNSF sponsors qualified 401(k) plans that cover substantially all employees and a non-qualified defined contribution plan that covers certain officers and other employees.
-BNSF matched 75 percent of the first six percent of non-union employees' contributions and matched 25 percent on the first four percent of a limited number of union employees' contributions, which are subject to certain percentage limits of the employees' earnings, at each pay period.
+BNSF and BNSF Railway sponsor qualified 401(k) plans that cover substantially all employees and a non-qualified defined contribution plan that covers certain officers and other employees.
+BNSF Railway matched 75 percent of the first six percent of non-union employees' contributions and matched 25 percent on the first four percent of a limited number of union employees' contributions, which are subject to certain percentage limits of the employees' earnings, at each pay period.
 Employer contributions are subject to a five-year length of service vesting schedule.
-BNSF's 401(k) matching expense was \$34 million, \$34 million and \$36 million during the years ended December 31, 2016, 2015 and 2014, respectively.
+BNSF Railway's 401(k) matching expense was \$34 million during the year ended December 31, 2016 and 2015.